 - In The Guild, Codex insists that "there is no circumstance under which [she and Zaboo] are together in any shape or form".
 Zaboo feels differently.

-- In "Thanks For The Feedback: Date With Doug", The Nostalgia Chick denies having any attraction to The Nostalgia Critic.
-It was a little too firm to be believed anyway, but lost all credibility when Doug and Lindsay confirmed later that the characters already had sex at this point.
+- In "Thanks For The Feedback: Date With Doug," The Nostalgia Chick denies having any attraction to The Nostalgia Critic.
+It was a little too firm to be believed anyway, but lost all credibility when Doug and Lindsay confirmed later that the characters had already had sex at this point.